oracle/macaron/docs/source/pages/installation.rst

 To obtain a GitHub access token, please see the official instructions `here <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_.

 Ideally, the GitHub token must have **read** permissions for the repositories that you want to analyze:

 - Every `fine-grained personal-access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token>`_ should have read permission to public GitHub repositories.
-However, if you are analyzing a private repositories, please select it in the Repository Access section.
+However, if you are analyzing a private repository, please select it in the ``Repository Access section``.
-- For `classic personal-access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic>`_, the repo.public_repo scope must be selected.
-Please select whole repo scope if you are running the analysis against private repositories.
+- For `classic personal-access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic>`_, the ``repo.public_repo`` scope must be selected.
+Please select the whole ``repo`` scope if you are running the analysis against private repositories.

 After generating a GitHub personal-access token, please store its value in an environment variable called ``GITHUB_TOKEN``.
 This environment variable will be read by Macaron for its **analyze** command.